Grasshopper Summit and Johnson Camp

 As the road exits the redwood grove, the groundcover disappears and the redwoods give way to an arid-looking tanoak forest.
 There's a small break in the woods where you get the first real view of the hike.
 Approaching the summit, the fire lookout comes into view.

 From the peak, a poorly-maintained trail descends to the Grieg Multi Use Trail and a grassy clearing where Grasshopper Trail Camp is located.
 Turn left to return through dark woods to the Grasshopper Multi Use Trail.
 Descend until you reach the trail to Johnson Camp, and then turn right.
-The trail descends gently to the camp, which consists of two dilapidated sheds under logged redwoods in a rather gloomy little depression, right at the edge of the old growth.
+The trail descends gently to the camp, where two dilapidated cabins are set in a gloomy hollow.
+One (which used to be the only usable one) has been smashed by a falling tree and the other is leaning precariously and has holes in its floor.
+Faint trails lead a few yards to two more cabins; one is lacking a roof and the other only has a floor.
+None of the cabins is really suitable for camping in.

 Continuing its gentle descent, the trail abruptly enters a remarkable and exceptionally scenic old-growth redwood upland grove.
-Unusually for an upland grove, this grove is almost pure redwood, with no other large trees, and is very open.
+Unusually for an upland grove, this grove is almost pure redwood, with no other large trees, and even though the redwoods grow at a much higher density here, the grove is much more open than the surrounding areas.
 The trees are a very light grey and are also unusually straight.
 With little groundcover, the grove has a spare look.
 It's unclear why this area is so much different than the rest of the mountain, but it's a highlight of the hike.
-However, it's at least five miles from any trailhead and it wouldn't really be worthwhile to do an all-day out-and-back hike just to see the grove.
+However, it's at least five miles from any trailhead, so few visitors make it here.

 The trail seems to have been routed to pass through this grove: it passes completely through the grove, then, just as it leaves the grove, makes a hairpin left and passes through a second time.

 Exiting the grove, the trail descends through much more mundane redwood uplands clogged with huckleberry.
+The redwoods become very sparse as the trail descends, no longer dominating the woods.
 There are, however, a few brief stretches of more impressive redwoods where the trail crosses gullies.
 It might just be the effect of the setting sun, but the woods in this area seem to be an unusually brilliant green.

-The average grade of the Johnson Camp Trail is a frustratingly shallow 6%, which makes it a lot longer than it needs to be - a 12% grade would have been entirely reasonable and would have cut two and a half miles off the hike.
+The average grade of the Johnson Camp Trail is a ridiculously shallow 6%, which makes it a lot longer than it needs to be.
+Otherwise, though, the trail is well-built and in excellent condition.

 The trail finally descends to Bull Creek Flats, which makes a really nice ending to the hike.
-There are some impressive views of the flats as the trail nears the bottom.
+There are some great views of the spectacular big-tree lowlands as the trail nears the bottom.
 Turn left onto the Bull Creek Flats Trail and enjoy a stroll through the magnificent old-growth.
 As it leaves the Tall Trees Area the trail climbs briefly, entering redwood uplands, before descending to the flats again just before the end of the trail at Grasshopper Road.